rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ---
 layout: post
-title: "Plannning your certification strategy"
+title: "Creating your certification plan"
 #category: general
 tags: [career, certification, plan]
 comments: true
 ---

 Do certifications matter ?
 Should I be happy with that one cert ?
 Does it make sense to go for ALL the AWS/Azure/GCP certs ?
 Which certs should I go for ?
 I started my certification journey couple of years ago - quite late in my career.
-I also followed the top certified folks on LinkedIn to see if I could learn from their stengths as also mistakes.
+I also followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.
-Based on my experience, I am trying to create a sensible certification plan which works for you.
+Based on my experience, I am attempting to create a sensible certification plan which works.
 You can read about my certification journey [here]({{ site.url }}/#certification).
 <!-- TOC -->